infincia/NetRNG/README.md

+#NOTE: The master branch of this code is still unstable, but the zeromq branch seems to work fairly well, it's what I use at home right now.
+The only thing it lacks is the ability to limit connected clients automatically.

 #NetRNG

 NetRNG allows a dedicated machine with a hardware based random number generator to provide random data to other machines on the network that don't have an RNG of their own, similar to entropy broker.
 It allows those machines to benefit from a high speed, (hopefully) high quality entropy source.

+##Why it exists

+EntropyBroker is the closest similar project I know of, but it didn't build when I tried to use it and the code seems quite large and complicated for a task that, conceptually, is very simple.

+So I wrote NetRNG.
+It's incredibly simple code, easy to read and understand, easy to deploy, and it works perfectly in all my testing.

 ##How it works